 What Kinds of Ingredients Does Acana Use?

 Almost all of Acana’s recipes include fish of some sort and usually several varieties of them.
-These aren’t trash fish either; there are high-quality species like haddock, hale, flounder, and mackerel.
+These aren’t low-quality fish either; there are high-quality species like haddock, hake, flounder, and mackerel.
 Oily fish, like tuna and mackerel, provide your cat with an excellent source of omega-3 fatty acids, which help support cardiovascular health.

-If most of the information below seems familiar, it should — Acana and Origin are made by the same company, which sues many of the same principles to make each food.
+If most of the information below seems familiar, it should—Acana and Origin are made by the same company, which uses many of the same principles to make each food.
 Both rely heavily on the “biologically appropriate” idea, for example.

 However, Orijen looked at many of the ideas behind Acana and took them one step further.
 While Acana is made up of at least 75% meat sources, Orijen’s foods are made up of at least 90%.

-Orijen is more expensive as a result, but it’s also probably better for your cat (and the price difference is minimal, considering that you’re going to be spending a bundle on either food.
+Orijen is more expensive as a result, but it’s also probably better for your cat, and the price difference is minimal, considering that you’re going to be spending a bundle on either food.
 This is especially true if you are primarily feeding one of Orijen’s or Acana’s wet food diets.

 Who Owns Orijen and Where Is It Made?

 Like Acana, Orijen is made by Champion Petfoods out of Alberta.
-Both foods are made out of the same kitchen as well.
+Both foods are made in the same kitchen as well.

 Acana and Orijen are the only foods made by that kitchen, so you don’t have to worry about your cat’s food being tainted by some other brand.

-Both foods are made using the same basic ingredients, but Orijen tends to use more meat than Acana.
+Both foods are made using the same basic ingredients, including novel proteins, but Orijen tends to use more meat than Acana.

 What Kind of Food Does Orijen Make?

-Like Acana, Orijen only makes high-protein kibble, with no wet foods available.
+Like Acana, Orijen makes high-protein foods, with wet foods recently becoming available.
 They have kibbles for every life stage, as well as a few for special diets, such as grain-free or healthy weight.

 Who Is Orijen’s Target Audience?